What channels are you focusing on the most in 2021?

 4) LinkedIn’s reported user goal is 3 billion.

 If you think 700 million is enough for LinkedIn to sit back and celebrate, you couldn’t be more wrong.
-LinkedIn CEO Jeff Weiner has said he wants LinkedIn to be the home of all working professional across the world, and be the central hub for every job posting across the estimated 70 million companies worldwide.
+LinkedIn CEO Jeff Weiner has said he wants LinkedIn to be the home of all working professionals across the world, and be the central hub for every job posting across the estimated 70 million companies worldwide.
 As of right now, that number works out to around 3 billion people.
 They’re not done hustling.

 5) 61 million LinkedIn users are senior level influencers and 40 million are in decision-making positions.